School life - my recollections

 I was a quiet, introverted child, happy in my own space, happy to work on projects on my own something which has not changed through my life and indeed identified much later as a preferred working style in workplace personalty testing (no surprises there).
 This however did not stop me getting strapped and caned at primary school as corporal punishment was the norm not the exception back then.
 I don't imagine this did anything for my natural shyness and preference to remain invisible.

 I don't have any photos older than Standard three (below) but I started at the school aged 5.
-I did have Mr Borrows as my Standard one teacher - he was a champion axeman and used the strap.
+I did have Mr Burrows as my Standard one teacher - he was a champion axeman and used the strap, a lot.

 One thing I note is that back then there did not seem to be any problem attracting male teachers into primary school in the way there is now.